jd-13/Carve-Distortion--old-version/README.md

 The GUI and Core Audio Libraries are not included in this repository.

-This repository will no longer be updated until Carve has been re-written for the JUCE framework.
+This repository will no longer be updated as Carve has been re-written for the JUCE framework.
+The new repository is available at: https://github.com/jd-13/Carve-Distortion